*Note - This article here of mine was initially published on February 6, 2021.

 As I began to think about what had happened to William so many years earlier, I had wondered if this 22-year-old friend of Angela had gotten involved with a psychiatrist and had become hooked on prescription medications because of it.
 All of these shady shrinks appear to have a predilection of pumping their patients up with prescription drugs that they don't need.

-As recently as summer of last year, a 19-year-old YouTuber named Landon Clifford committed suicide after becoming addicted to medications that his psychiatrist had prescribed to him for depression, anxiety, Attention-Deficit/Hyperactivity Disorder (A.D.H.D.) and panic attacks.
+As recently as August of 2020, a 19-year-old YouTuber named Landon Clifford committed suicide after becoming addicted to medications that his psychiatrist had prescribed to him for depression, anxiety, Attention-Deficit/Hyperactivity Disorder (A.D.H.D.) and panic attacks.
 In a nutshell, according to his wife, Camryn Clifford, the medications that he was taking were stimulants and then depressants, and he, therefore, developed a very strong case of insomnia insofar as he could no longer cope with it.
 Camryn Clifford provides all of the details regarding her husband's addiction to prescription drugs and his suicide in her video below.

 Camryn Clifford Gives The Full Story Regarding Landon Clifford's Ultimate Tragedy Because Of A Psychiatrist